GerHobbelt/HTMLawed/htmLawed_README.txt

   htmLawed currently does not check for conformance to these rules.
 Note that any non-compliance in this regard will not introduce security vulnerabilities, crash browser applications, or affect the rendering of web-pages.

   With '$config["direct_list_nest"]' set to '1', htmLawed will allow direct nesting of 'ol', 'ul', or 'menu' list within another 'ol', 'ul', or 'menu' without requiring the child list to be within an 'li' of the parent list.
-While this is not standard-compliant, directly nested lists are rendered properly by almost all browsers.
-The parameter '$config["direct_list_nest"]' has no effect if tag-balancing (section:- #3.3.3) is turned off.
+While this may not be standard-compliant, directly nested lists are rendered properly by almost all browsers.
+The parameter '$config["direct_list_nest"]' has no effect if tag balancing (section:- #3.3.3) is turned off.

 -- 3.3.5  Beautify or compact HTML ---------------------------------o